vdhamer/Photo-Club-Hub/.github/README.md

 <ul><details><Summary>Mandatory Level 0 fields (click to expand)</Summary></p>

-- `keywords` lists the keywords that can be linked to one or more `photographers` to describe their main genres.
+- `expertises` lists the expertises that can be linked to one or more `photographers` to describe their main genres.
-Keywords apply to the photographer in general, and not to the photographer's membership of a particular club.
+Expertises apply to the photographer in general, and not to the photographer's membership of a particular club.
-If multiple clubs assign different keywords to the same photographer, the lists are automatically merged in the app ("union").
+If multiple clubs assign different expertises to the same photographer, the lists are automatically merged in the app ("union").
-    - `idString` only serves to identify a keyword.
-Preferably use the English version of the keyword - but a text like "Keyword #123" will also work.
+    - `idString` only serves to identify an expertise.
+Preferably use the English version of the expertise - but a text like "Expertise #123" will also work.
-    - `name` is a list of translations of the keyword into one or more languages.
+    - `name` is a list of translations of the expertise into one or more languages.
         - `language` contains the isoCode (typically 2 letters) for the language.
 Use the 3 letter code only for uncommon languages for which no 2 letter code exists.
 The codes must match the standard [ISO 639 list](https://www.loc.gov/standards/iso639-2/php/English_list.php).
 It is important to use the correct values, because `isoCode` is compared to the preference codes provided by iOS.
 Example: "DE" is "German".
-        - `localizedString` contains the translation of the keyword into the indicated language.
+        - `localizedString` contains the translation of the expertise into the indicated language.
 If possible provide translations for the languages that the app supports (currently EN and NL).
 Additional translations are fine, and will be used where appropriate.
-- `languages` lists the language codes used for localized photographer `keywords` and organization `remarks`.
+- `languages` lists the language codes used for localized photographer `expertises` and `remarks` about `organizations`.
     - `isoCode` is the 2 (ISO 639-1) or 3 letter (ISO 639-2) language code for the language.
 Use the 2 letter codes when available.
     - `languageNameEN` is the name of the language in English.
 Example: "Chinese".
 So this can tell you that ZH represents Chinese.
 </details></ul>

 <ul><details><Summary>Optional Level 0 fields (click to expand)</Summary></p>

-- `usage` (within a `keyword`) is a description of the keyword's intended usage.
+- `usage` (within a `expertise`) is a description of the expertise's intended usage.
 The optional `usage` text can be defined in multiple languages (preferably at least in EN and NL).
 </details></ul>